Cmarascio/Shopify-Submission/README.md

 # Shopify-Submission
-PDF of SQL Queries included and Jupyter notebook of code.
+PDF of SQL Queries and Jupyter notebook of code.
 Please feel to request a copy of the Notebook by reaching out to me cristimarascio@gmail.com